bicalcarata/storm-sensor-firmware/README.md

 ### AS3935 not found

 The firmware probes only `0x03`, `0x02`, and `0x01`.
 Confirm the AS3935 address select pins, I2C mode, power, ground, and IRQ wiring to GPIO39.
+See Important Notes section in README for actual pin outs and wiring guide for the AS3935

 ### BME280 not found